adafruit/Arduino_Library_Github_Tools/README.md

     export GITHUB_USERNAME=foo GITHUB_PASSWORD=bar
     python find_libraries.py

+To explain the usage of the scripts follow a walkthrough below of how Adafruit's libraries were populated using them.
+For brevity all of the script calls below will omit the --username and --password parameters, but remember those are required (or the GITHUB_USERNAME and GITHUB_PASSWORD environment variables need to be set).

 First generate a list of all public Arduino libraries for the adafruit Github organization.
 Save the output to the file adafruit_arduino_libraries.txt:

     python find_libraries.py --type public adafruit > adafruit_arduino_libraries.txt

+The --type parameter allows you to filter to a specific type of repository like public ones (run the script with just the --help parameter to see possible options).

+The adafruit parameter is the name of the Github user/organization to scan for Arduino libraries.
+Change this to your Github user/organization name.

+If you have a lot of of repositories on Github the command can take some time to run as each repository is individually examined.
+A full scan of Adafruit's 300+ repositories took about 5 minutes.

 Now examine the output file and remove any lines that are repositories which are not Arduino libraries or which you explicitly don't want to process further.